Learn more about Health issues of interest to American Benefits Council members.

 This section covers enforcement and other matters related to the Mental Health Parity Act of 1996 (MHPA) and the Mental Health Parity and Addiction Equity Act of 2008 (MHPAEA), which require parity in health coverage between mental health and substance abuse disorders and physical illnesses.

-This section addresses miscellaneous and routine health plan administrative matters.
+This section addresses health plan administrative matters.